 (1) The Minister may appoint suitable persons to be inspectors of mines.

-(2) There are to be 3 categories of inspectors, namely, district inspectors, special inspectors, and employee’s inspectors.
+(2) There are to be 2 categories of inspectors, namely, district inspectors and special inspectors.

 (3) Subject to section 16(7), inspectors are subject to the control and direction of the State mining engineer and are to act in such areas of the State as the State mining engineer directs.

+[Section 17 amended by No. 33 of 2014 s.
+5.]

 18. District and special inspectors

 (1) District and special inspectors, including district inspectors who are senior inspectors or hold administrative positions in the inspectorate structure of the department, are to be appointed under and subject to the Public Sector Management Act 1994.

-(2) To be eligible for appointment as a district inspector, a person must hold a first class mine manager’s certificate of competency.
+[(2) deleted]

 (3) Special inspectors may be appointed for the purpose of making inspections, inquiries, and investigations that require technical or scientific training or knowledge as directed by the State mining engineer.

 (4) Notwithstanding subsection (1), persons who are employed elsewhere in the Public Service or otherwise in the public sector may, with the approval of the Minister concerned, be appointed as special inspectors; and persons so appointed may continue to be employed on the terms appropriate to the agency or authority from which they are seconded.

-19. Employee’s inspectors

-(1) Employee’s inspectors are to be appointed following their election in accordance with the regulations by a majority of persons who are employed at the mines in the regions designated for the purpose by the State mining engineer and who exercise their vote.

-(2) To be eligible for appointment as an employee’s inspector, a person must hold a certificate of competency as an underground supervisor or, in relation to underground coal mines, a deputy and have been engaged in general practical underground mining work as a working miner for not less than 5 years, but the State mining engineer may, in respect of a particular sector of the mining industry or a particular region of the State and in special circumstances, accept the eligibility of persons with lesser qualifications or experience.

-(3) Every employee’s inspector is to be appointed for a term of not more than 4 years and employed on such terms and conditions as are determined by the Minister after consultation with the Public Sector Commissioner.

-(4) An employee’s inspector is eligible for reappointment following re-election.

-(5) An employee’s inspector may be removed from office by the Minister on the grounds of misconduct, neglect of duty or incompetence.

-[Section 19 amended by No. 39 of 2010 s.
-89.]
+[Section 18 amended by No. 33 of 2014 s.
+6.]

-20. Assistant inspectors

-(1) The Minister may appoint eligible persons to be assistant inspectors of mines.

-(2) A person is eligible to be appointed as an assistant inspector of mines if that person has served not less than 12 years in total as an employee’s inspector or a workmen’s inspector.

-(3) An assistant inspector is to be employed on such terms and conditions as are determined by the Minister after consultation with the Public Sector Commissioner.

-[Section 20 amended by No. 39 of 2010 s.
-89.]
+[19, 20.
+Deleted by No. 33 of 2014 s.
+7.]

 Division 2 — Inspections